 The craft is in the context

 Our everyday is full of machine-made, mass-produced, uniform objects.
-Most people are probably more used to drinking out of a coffee mug ‘slip cast’1 from a mould.
+Most people are probably more used to drinking out of a coffee mug ‘slip cast’ ((Slip casting is a production method that uses clay in liquid form.
+Although not an entirely mechanised process, it is a common way of making identical pieces of ceramic in large numbers for everyday use.)) from a mould.
 Contemporary craft shops may promote the batch-produced studio objects with hand-made variations as a way to reconnect with our humanity via the hand of the maker.
 The touch of natural earthy materials; a varied form with a different feel in the hand; that element of differentiation from our experience of everyday uniformity.
 But this connection comes at a price many people will probably hesitate to pay – a handmade cup at a craft shop could be ten times that of a cheap mass-produced one at retail.

 By not selling his own cups, but instead offering to exchange them for any story anyone could have for any cup, he is democratising the commodity of the skilled hand-made object.
 Interestingly, he also added a different value to it.
 The key lies in Michael’s ability to pick up on something most of us have experienced but looked past, then bring it out in a poignant way using the craft skills he has – a seemingly unimportant detail made special.
 That’s not an easy thing to do.
 Pieces of functional pottery with a shelf price has shifted context into the realm of art, with an indefinable price.
 If you were to be intellectual about it, this is social anthropology in the form of functional ceramics via participatory art!